 A: It can depend on the environment; our test shows that 8Mb is enough.
 So the best way is to do a few tests with different values, then to choose.

 A: When a gap is detected DepthListener::onDepthReset is fired to notify that market data is not valid.

 A: It depends on the usage of the handler.
 If startRecoveryOnPacketGap is true, "Pessimistic approach" is used.
-Please see Section 7.1 "Detecting duplicates and gaps by means of the packet header" of the EMDI/RDI spec for details.
+Please see Section 7.1 "Detecting duplicates and gaps by means of the packet header" of Market and Reference Data Interfaces Manual for details.